 I’m all about quick and easy when it comes to eating.
 Sometimes I don’t mind more intensive recipes in the kitchen, but for the most part I like to keep it simple.

 Today’s recipe is just that.
-About as simple as it gets while satisfying my hunger and leaving my taste buds happy.
+This Lentil & Sun-Dried Tomato Hummus Wrap is about as simple as it gets while satisfying my hunger and leaving my taste buds happy!

 - I used pre-cooked steamed lentils like the ones Trader Joe’s carries (Melissa’s also carries steamed lentils if you can find them in your grocery store).
 They have tons of flavor and don’t need much of anything.
 I’ll even top them on a big bed of leafy greens, drizzle on something spicy and be happy as can be.
 Done and done!